Black maternal mortality in the United States: Historical abuses in maternal care of enslaved Black women

+Exploitation of Black women in gynecological research

+Increased oversight by White physicians led to the abuse of Black mothers as these doctors sought to advance scientific knowledge and enhance their reputations during the Antebellum period.
+Nathan Bozeman was a surgeon gaining popularity in Alabama for his work repairing vesicovaginal fistulas.
+His initial patients were enslaved women who were operated on often without anesthesia, but rather morphine to help subdue them.
+The work of Dr. Bozeman and other physicians, such as Dr. John Marion Sims, led to a morphine addiction in many enslaved woman due to its overuse.
+One particular patient of Bozeman, a young woman named Kitty, was bed ridden for two months prior to her operation.
+She was further found to be infertile and permanently disabled due to the procedure.

+The dehumanization of Black enslaved individuals has continued post enslavement.
+It developed into the myth that Black people were pain-resistant compared to White people – a belief upheld by Dr. Sims who described the enslaved women he abused as "stoic" and "resistant to pain".
+This historic mistreatment and denial of basic rights of Black women by physicians has caused disparities in Black maternal health care and trust in the medical system among the Black community.
+Historically, racist myths and abuse against Black women has resulted in, "implicit bias on behalf of healthcare professionals, racial and socioeconomic disparities regarding access to care, and an absence of treatment that is culturally competent".

 Distrust of health institutions

-The historical context of institutionalized racism in the United States has had the effect of black people having to deal with medical and scientific racism, making the black community less likely to trust medical institutions and professionals, due to previous exploitation and abuse.
+The historical context of institutionalized racism in the United States has had the effect of Black people having to deal with medical and scientific racism.
+This has made the Black community less likely to trust medical institutions and professionals due to previous exploitation and abuse.
 Institutionalized racism is defined as policies and practices that exist across an entire society or organization and result in and support a continued unfair advantage for some people and unfair or harmful treatment of others based on race.
 For many years, African Americans in medicine and healthcare have faced racial injustices.
-Understanding what factors contribute to the racial disparity in maternal health outcomes is critical because it can illuminate where and how to address such a complex issue and focus the scope of public health prevention programs Slavery had caused black bodies to be seen as less then—something that could be used for entertainment or exploitation.
-An article in the American Journal of Public Health describes that laws making enslavement an inheritable status increased the scrutiny of black women and forced them into bearing children for the economic gain of their enslavers.
-In addition, many medical and surgical techniques were developed by exploiting the bodies of enslaved black women.
+Understanding what factors contribute to the racial disparity in maternal health outcomes is critical because it can illuminate where and how to address such a complex issue and focus the scope of public health prevention programs.
+An article in the American Journal of Public Health describes that laws making enslavement an inheritable status increased the scrutiny of Black women and forced them into bearing children for the economic gain of their enslavers.
+In addition, many medical and surgical techniques were developed by exploiting the bodies of enslaved Black women.
+Another article written by the Association of American Medical Colleges describes how Black pain is typically written off and ignored due to medical myths.
+For example, "Black people's nerve endings are less sensitive than White people's" or "Black people's skin is thicker than White people's", leading to a lack of treatment and diagnosis for severe illnesses.

-Sarah Baartman was a Hottentot woman who was paraded around in circuses around 1810-1820.
-She was taken from the Cape to London, presented as the "Hottentot Venus" on account of the fact that her buttocks were considered abnormally large by Europeans.
-After her death, French scientist George Carvier anatomized her body in order to measure her genitalia along with other body parts.
-A cast of her body, skeleton, brain, and a wax mold of her genitalia were once on display in a museum.